EnterpriseBranding/Oxygens-Swiss-Knife/README.md

 3. Enable upload file support for
 	- SVG
-	- TTF

 ## Roadmap
-- Enable SVG Upload
 - Enable TTF Upload
 - Include Anime.js
 - Split Sections into Tabs
 Scripts are downloaded true Bower and included in plugin folder or you can replace them with CDN.
+- Provide links to the included Scripts

 ### Note: Scripts are enqueued only if you activate checkbox